AnalyticsGate/AGE-AddIn-Setups/docs/releasenotes/2023/AGEAddIn-610-beta.md

 - New "Advanced" section in the settings
 - Better session closing
 - Support of the Property LabelExpression in Measues
+- Note in case of incorrect workbook calculation

 *Fixed Bugs*
 - Ribbon update fails on exit